Personal profile

 Research interests

-Eleanor is senior research assistant at Northumbria, working with Dr Jason Scott on SAMueL-3, an NIHR funded project working to improve acute stroke care.
+Eleanor is senior research assistant at Northumbria, working with Professor Jason Scott on SAMueL-3.
+SAMueL-3 is an NIHR funded project in collaboration with Dr Michael Allen at the University of Exeter, working to improve acute stroke care.

 She has experience teaching on the Sociology of Health and Illness and Sociological theory within Sociology Departments and Medical Schools.